dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 #### Build module

-This builds the module after which for example tests can be run on the built module.
-The built module will look the same as the one that is release.
+This builds the module after which tests can be run on the built module.
+The built module will have the same structure as the one that is released.
-`GitVersion` is used to determine the next version if it is installed.

 **This must be run each time changes have been made to files in the source** **folder.**